goabstract/Awesome-Design-Tools/README.md

 * [Flowmapp](https://flowmapp.com/) — online tool for creating sitemaps and user flows that helps you to effectively design and plan user experience.
 * [Google Drawings](https://docs.google.com/drawings/) — create diagrams and charts, for free; all within Google Docs.
 * [Lucidchart](https://www.lucidchart.com/) — online tool for creating diagrams, flow charts, sitemaps, and more.
+* [MindNode](https://mindnode.com/) — a mind mapping app that makes brainstorming simple and easy.
+* [OmniGraffle](https://www.omnigroup.com/omnigraffle/) — a diagramming and digital illustration application for macOS and iOS.
 * [Overflow](https://overflow.io/) — turn your designs into playable user flow diagrams that tell a story.
 * [Sketch.systems](https://sketch.systems/) — ui and flow design with interactive state machines.
 * [Whimsical](https://whimsical.co/) — easy to create flow charts, wireframes and sticky notes.